mahoney1/test/setup_newmodel.md

 ![Smart Contract Example](./smartcontr.png)

-This tutorial provides an End-to-End example of setting up, configuring and running a sample NodeJS chaincode, using {{site.data.conrefs.hlf_full}} as the blockchain network of choice and invoking Smart Contract chaincode using the new programming model.

-It takes the developer from initial setup of a local Fabric environment, to building a sample chaincode, installing and running it, so that he/she can instantiate it and then invoke chaincode transaction functions - like you would with any smart contract.
+This tutorial provides an End-to-End example of setting up, configuring and running a sample NodeJS chaincode, using the new {{site.data.conrefs.hlf_full}} programming model.
+The goal is to show a simple example of implementing Smart Contract chaincode using the new programming model.
+The tutorial is intended to be a full 'end-to-end' tutorial - it takes the developer from initial setup of a local Fabric environment, to building, deploying and interacting with the smart contract, running on the blockchain.
+As part of this, we will briefly show the Chaincode 'Developer Mode' vs the standard deployment (non-developer mode) of the smart contract (ie as chaincode) to a running Fabric blockchain.

 # Pre-requisites

+- The new Fabric 1.3 `fabric-contract-apis` and `fabric-shim` dependencies in the `package.json` file for our chaincode example.
+- Docker and docker-compose - as part of the tutorial, you will pull the latest docker Fabric images to set up your {{site.data.conrefs.hlf_full}}  environment.
-- A Fabric 1.3 docker-based Fabric environment, configured for 'Chaincode dev mode' - this is a setting in a docker-compose YAML file - more on that later.
+- A {{site.data.conrefs.hlf_full}} Fabric 1.3 environment (dockerized images), configured for 'Chaincode dev mode' - this is a setting in a docker-compose YAML file - more on that later.
 - multiple terminal windows
-- a clone of Fabric Samples, with sample code to use.
+- a clone of Fabric Samples from https://github.com/hyperledger/fabric-samples
-- Docker and docker-compose - as part of the tutorial, you will pull the latest Docker Fabric images to set up your {{site.data.conrefs.hlf_full}}  environment.
+- Some sample code to use (provided as code blocks in this tutorial)

 # Download the Fabric Samples